Integration in algebraically closed valued fields: -cells

-For functions between subsets that have only one $\VF$-coordinate, composing with special bijections on the right and their inverses on the left preserves the open-to-open property.
+It is easy to see that for functions between subsets that have only one $\VF$-coordinate, composing with special bijections on the right and inverses of special bijections on the left preserves the open-to-open property.

-\begin{lem} Let $X$, $Y \sub \VF$ be definable and $f : X \fun Y$ a definable bijection.
-Then there is a special bijection $T$ on $X$ such that $T(X)$ is an $\RV$-product and, for each $\rv$-polyball $\gp \sub T(X)$, $f \rest T^{-1}(\gp)$ has the open-to-open property. \end{lem} \begin{proof} By Proposition~\ref{partition:open:to:open}, there is a definable finite partition of $X$ such that the restriction of $f$ to each piece has the open-to-open property.
-Applying Proposition~\ref{all:subsets:rvproduct} to each piece or its subsequent image yields the desired special bijection. \end{proof}
+\begin{lem} Let $A, B \sub \VF$ and $f : A \fun B$ a definable bijection.
+Then there is a special bijection $T$ on $A$ such that $T(A)$ is an $\RV$-pullback and, for each $\rv$-polydisc $\gp \sub T(A)$, $f \rest T^{-1}(\gp)$ is $\Gamma$-linear and has the open-to-open property. \end{lem} \begin{proof} By Proposition~\ref{partition:open:to:open}, there is a finite partition of $A$ into definable subsets such that the restriction of $f$ to each piece has the open-to-open property.
+After applying Corollary~\ref{all:subsets:rvproduct} to each piece, we may assume that $A$ is an open ball and $f$ has the open-to-open property.
+For each $a \in A$ let $\delta_a \in \Gamma \cup \{\infty\}$ be the least such that $f \rest \go(a, \delta_a)$ is $\Gamma$-linear.
+Let $\psi$ be a quantifier-free formula that defines the function $a \efun \delta_a$.
+By Theorem~\ref{special:bi:polynomial:constant} and compactness, there is a special bijection $T$ on $A$ such that $T(A)$ is an $\RV$-pullback and each term of the form $\rv(G(X))$ in $\psi$ is constant on every subset of the form $T^{-1}(\gp)$, where $\gp$ is an $\rv$-polydisc contained in $T(A)$.
+By Corollary~\ref{rv:linear:rad}, each $f \rest T^{-1}(\gp)$ is $\Gamma$-linear.
+So $T$ is as required. \end{proof}